 Creative Criticality is represented by the Celtic Dara knot, which is typically associated with the root system of the oak tree.
 Many cultures and religions around the world consider oak trees to be sacred symbols of destiny, power, strength, wisdom, leadership, and endurance.
 The trees serve as a way to derive meaningful messages for everyday life, and the roots of the mighty oak are symbolic of inner strength and resource, both of which are required to be consistently creative.

 Creative Criticality is the banner for all of my creative projects, including podcasts, essays, speculative fiction, and more.

 Michael Falkner is a writer, podcaster, and photographer living in the Atlanta area.
 A Utah and Arkansas alum, a Navy submarine veteran, and an incurable science fiction geek, he has been writing, give or take, since he could hold a pencil.

-Since 2011, he has hosted The Weekly Podioplex, a movie and television news podcast on The Chronic Rift Network.
+From 2011 to 2018, he hosted The Weekly Podioplex, a movie and television news podcast on The Chronic Rift Network.
 Before then, he was a writer and producer for The Scapecast, the Parsec Award-winning podcast about Farscape.
-He has also contributed to various other podcast productions, most notably The RevCast on RevolutionSF and The Chronic Rift’s Roundtable.
+He has also contributed to various other podcast productions, most notably The RevCast on RevolutionSF, The Chronic Rift’s Roundtable, and The ESO Network.
 Michael is also a frequent panelist for the American Science Fiction Classics Track at Dragon Con, and is also one of the founding members of the Dragon Con Newbies group, which helps newcomers of the annual convention.

 Michael has been published several times, including genre essays on RevolutionSF and ForceCast.net.
 He is also the author of the Timestamps Project, a series of reviews of the long-running Doctor Who television series.